Some common orb-weaving spiders in eastern Australia

 St Andrew’s Cross Spider

 What’s not to love about the St Andrew’s Cross spider?
 It’s colourful, harmless and eats the things that bother us.
-If you’re lucky you’ll find one with a clear diagonal cross in the centre of the web like the one in the photo at right.
+If you’re lucky you’ll find one with a clear diagonal cross in the centre of the web like the one in first photo here.
 That gives a clue as to how this spider got its name, because the white diagonal cross in the Union Jack just happens to be St Andrew’s Cross from the flag of Scotland.

 This decorative spider hangs head-downwards in the middle of its web, with its legs stretched out over the cross.
 The ones you’ll see are most probably females because the males are smaller and harder to find.
 Look around the edges of the web and you might see a male.
 It has a similar shape to the female but is smaller and less colourful.